fbpx

 Ketamine Rapidly Reduces OCD Symptoms

-Ten patients were included in the randomized, double-blind, placebo-controlled study—all patients had OCD, were unmedicated, and did not have moderate or severe comorbid depression.
+In 2012, ten participants were enrolled in the randomized, double-blind, placebo-controlled study.
+All of these individuals experienced OCD, were not currently taking any medications, and did not exhibit moderate or severe concurrent depression.

-Using the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS), Dr. Rodriguez and colleagues measured symptoms at baseline and a week after infusion.
-Results showed that half of the 10 patients responded to treatment after a week, with response defined as at least a 35% reduction in OCD scores on the Y-BOCS.
+Utilizing the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS), Dr. Rodriguez and her colleagues assessed symptoms both at the baseline and one week after each infusion.
+The results indicated that, following one week, half of the ten patients exhibited a positive response to the treatment, defined as a minimum 35% reduction in OCD scores on the Y-BOCS.

-The five patients who received ketamine in the first infusion were also evaluated two weeks after the infusion, and 40% responded to treatment at that time.
+Additionally, the five patients who initially received ketamine in their first infusion were re-evaluated two weeks after the infusion, and at that point, 40% of them showed a favorable response to the treatment.

-Dr. Rodriguez was pleased with the findings.
-“This really holds promise and is the first study to show rapid treatment for OCD,” she told Psych Congress Network.
+Dr. Rodriguez expressed her satisfaction with the results, stating, “This really holds promise and is the first study to show rapid treatment for OCD,” as reported on Psych Congress Network.

 As Seen On: